hyamamoto/hackerrank-core/README.md

 [HackerRank Toolkit](http://hyamamoto.github.com/hackerrank-toolkit), API Wrappers and Bots for HackerRank
 ==================

 HackerRank Toolkit provides a small tool set for HackerRank Sign-up Beta.
 This is made to aid those who have small time to write their own API wrapper to build their bot for new challenges.
-It's written in Java 6 and tested on Mac OS X Lion, Linux (Gentoo) and Windows 7.
+It's written in Java 6 and tested on Mac OS X Lion, Gentoo Linux and Windows 7.
 It's currently used and maintained by [higon](https://github.com/hyamamoto/hackerrank-core).
-Anyone is welcome to join.
+Anyone is welcome to hack.

 The toolkit includes: